TMJ Treatment in Miami

 - May require use of mouth guard

-- Treatment may not alleviate all systems
+- Treatment may not alleviate all symptoms

 The TM joint is one of the most complex joints in the body.
 Located on each side of the head, these joints work together and can make many different movements, including a combination of rotating and translocational (gliding) action, used when chewing and speaking.